olaurino/mapping-vodml/002-mapping-vodml.md

 version of the data model, it must inspect the models declarations as described in [@sec:normative]

+(**TODO** OL: This doesn't feel right.
+I believe minor versions should be uniquely identified by a URI and without having to parse the descriptor, especially since we have started talking about registering models in the Registry.)

 #### How to look for a vodmlref in a document

 (**TODO** to fill out once the syntax has settled)